 RS 4030: Indigenous Religions.
 Three credits.
 Examines and analyzes contemporary issues in the religious lives of Native American, First Nations, Aboriginal, and other indigenous groups from a religious studies perspective.

 RS 4050: Judaism, Christianity and Islam.
 Three credits.
-Historical development of the idea of one God through Judaism, Christianity, and Islam; their relation to other religions of the world.
+This course explores historical and socio-cultural developments within Judaism, Christianity, and Islam, their relation to other religions, and interactions with broader cultural forces.

 RS 4130: Religion and Law.
 Three credits.
 Explores the complex and contested relationship between religion and the law by examining how debates over the proper relationship of religion and government as well as the limits of religious freedom have developed and changed over time.